skip to primary navigationskip to content

 Aims

-By the end of the module, students will be familiar with classification tasks involving practical examples of brain pathologies, such as psychotic, brain cancer and neurodegenerative disorders.
-They will also explore how AI can potentially drive neuroscience forward by identifying novel patterns and enhancing our understanding of brain function and anatomy.
+By the end of the module, students will be familiar with classification tasks involving real-world examples of brain pathologies, including psychosis, brain cancer, and neurodegenerative disorders.
+They will gain a strong grasp of cutting-edge concepts such as mechanistic and attributional interpretability, along with logic and syllogistic reasoning and Agentic AI.
+Finally, students will explore how AI can drive neuroscience forward by uncovering novel patterns and enhancing our understanding of brain function and structure.

-1. Introduction to Basic Brain Anatomy, Connectomes and Medical Imaging
+1. Introduction to Basic Brain Anatomy, Connectomes and Neuroimaging

-2. Introduction to Basic Deep Learning and Classification Structures in Neuroscience
+2. Fundamental Deep Learning and Classification Structures in Neuroscience

 7. Applications of Explainable Artificial Intelligence in Neuroscience